Machine Learning Summary (Fundamental)

 HMM learning is about finding the model λ given the observation.
 We will quote the equations from Wikipedia and adopt its notation below.
-Spend a few seconds in the definition below, in particular, γ & ξ.
-They are the latent factors in solving HMM using EM-algorithm.
+Spend a few seconds in the definition, in particular, γ & ξ.

 γ & ξ are the latent factor θ₂ that we want to discover in the EM algorithm. γᵢ (t) is the probability of being at state i at time t given all the observation. ξᵢⱼ (t) is the probability of transiting from state i to state j at time t given all the observation.

-α is the probability of seeing the observations so far (up to time t) given the state is i at time t. (forward direction).
-Given the state i at time t, β computes the probability of the “would-be” observations after time t. α is computed using the previous likelihood section. β can be computed similarly but instead of computing in a forward direction from t=1 to the end, we do it backward from the end t=T.
+αᵢ (t) is the probability of seeing the observations so far (up to time t) given the state is i at time t. (forward direction).
+Given the state i at time t, βᵢ(t) computes the probability of the “would-be” observations after time t. α is computed using the previous likelihood section. β can be computed similarly but instead of computing in a forward direction from t=1 to the end, we do it backward from the end t=T.

-With α and β (θ₁), we can compute the latent factor (θ₂) γ and ξ in the EM algorithm.
+With α and β (θ₁ in EM), we can compute the latent factor (θ₂) γ and ξ using the EM algorithm.
 The first equation below is γᵢ (t) and the second equation is ξᵢⱼ (t).